 12. Travel with a toddler car seat on the plane.

 If you have (or can get) an airplane seat for your toddler and if you think it will make a difference to getting your toddler to sleep on the flight, then you should bring a travel car seat for your toddler.

-13. Let your toddler burn off that energy – but not too much.
+13. Let your toddler burn off that energy before you get on the plane.

 While waiting for your flight to board, let your toddler burn off all that extra energy.
 Just don’t let them get too overtired, as overtired babies and toddlers are even harder to get to sleep.

-14. Pack some quiet toddler travel toys and ways to entertain your toddler on the plane that aren’t screen time.
+14. Pack some quiet toddler travel toys to entertain your toddler on the plane.

 If you have a seat for your toddler, create a toddler airplane bed with one of these inflatable airplane beds for toddlers.
 It will not only give your toddler more space to play, but they’ll have their own space to spread out and fall asleep without being in your lap.